NUMC needs major overhaul to stay afloat, consultants say

 'We firmly reject any proposal to curtail the operations of these institutions and look forward to working with CSEA and our community partners to map a successful future for these health care providers.'

-Dr. Anthony Boutin, chief executive and president of NuHealth Boutin said in a statement: "While the Alvarez and Marsal report touches on some significant health care issue in Nassau County, closing NUMC cannot be one of them.
+Dr. Anthony Boutin, chief executive and president of NuHealth, said in a statement: "While the Alvarez and Marsal report touches on some significant health care issues in Nassau County, closing NUMC cannot be one of them.
 The new leadership, along with the expertise of our Department heads, have already begun to implement changes to better serve our patients."

 Curran, a Democrat seeking reelection in November, said in a statement: "I support Nassau’s only safety net hospital.
 We must do everything we can to ensure that the communities that need its services most have access to quality health care.
 We will review the report thoroughly."

-Under state law, the county executive is responsible for appointing the chairman and three members of the board, which can have 15 voting directors.
+Under state law, the county executive is responsible for naming the chairman and appointing three members of the board, which can have 15 voting directors.
 Other members are appointed by the Nassau County Legislature or the governor.

 Nassau County also backs $173 million in hospital debt.
 NuHealth carries $811 million in debt, largely for pension and health care costs for retirees.